 A unique tactile feel can go a long way to making your tech feel less sterile, and such is the case with Incase's excellent Textured Hardshell case.
 Incase uses Woolenex, an "abrasion-resistant fabric," to give its rigid case a texture that makes it feel a lot more natural than most cases.
 The hardshell case is still designed to dissipate and release heat, though, so don't worry about the material's impact on how your laptop handles warmth.

 The biggest issue is that Incase is charging $70 for this case, without any of the extras (keyboard cover for example) you get with much less expensive cases.
 But with Incase's reputation for quality, there's good reason to pony up for this accessory.

 The MacBook Pro is always an investment in your future, and so of course you want to give it seriously durable protection.
-And Urban Armor Gear offers's got exactly the MacBook cCase for those who worry about dropping their laptoptheir case around.
-UAG’s MacBook Pro Rugged CaseIt's hasgot big chunky bumpers that lock in the corners of your MacBook Pro, and a grippy design.
-UAG also claims its case has it's passed multiple levels of drop-tests at the MIL-SPEC 810G standard, which is used for military-grade goods.
+And Urban Armor Gear offers has got exactly the MacBook case for those who worry about dropping their laptop.
+UAG’s MacBook Pro Rugged CaseIt's has got big chunky bumpers that lock in the corners of your MacBook Pro, and a grippy design.
+UAG also claims its case has passed multiple levels of drop-tests at the MIL-SPEC 810G standard, which is used for military-grade goods.

 The one concern we have about this model is that some users report its locks can be too tight and hard to remove.
 If you have trouble with your unit when first using it, we'd suggest shipping it back for a refund.
 One customer, sharing photos of a cracked screen, warns "Whatever you do- open with equal pressure on both corners!"